 7 What can I do with my pension when I retire?

 When you reach 55 you can withdraw (or ‘drawdown’) up to 25% of your pension pot tax-free.
 This has been the case for several years.
+Note, though, that the age that this can be done is scheduled to rise to 57 years in 2028.

 What has changed more recently is what you can do with the rest.
 People retiring with defined contribution scheme pensions before April 2015 had few options other than to convert their remaining pension funds into an annuity.
 This is where you give your pot to an insurance company and in return you get an income – in most cases for the rest of your life.